jadecobra/python_tdd_exercises/TRUTH_TABLE_03_LOGICAL_DISJUNCTION.md

             return False
         return True
     ```
-- `not` happens twice in that statement.
-Let's see if we can "factor" it out using algebra
+- `not` happens twice in that statement. let us see if we can "factor" it out using algebra
     ```python
     def logical_disjunction(p, q):
         if not(p and q):